-NSAI is a Notified Body (NB) under 3 EU Directives relating to CE marking and 1 Regulation, these are:
+NSAI is a Notified Body (NB) under the following EU directives and regulations only:

 - 90/385/EEC Active implantable medical devices